Student Spotlight: April Frazier

 “Their original goal was to simply purchase products for the school,” she said.
 “Mrs. Brown introduced herself as the director of the Cosmetology program at COD.
 I expressed how I was interested in gaining more education in hair care, especially since I retailed the products.
 She agreed and extended a warm invitation to the program.
 So, in August of 2009, I joined the Cosmo family at COD's Addison Center, just a quarter of a mile away from my store.
 There are no coincidences.”

 During her time in the program, Frazier competed in two hair competitions, placing seventh in her first and second in the following one.
 Also, since her sister, who is a cosmetologist, used her as a test “dummy” while in school, Frazier already possessed some hands-on skills that not only helped her succeed but also allowed her to help other students.

 “Instead of sitting in a corner twiddling my thumbs when I completed a project before my classmates who struggled, I helped,” she said.
 “I helped in my class; I helped in the other classes.
 I even helped the first year students.
 I loved teaching what I knew.
 I loved coming up with different strategies outside of textbook lessons to help my classmates.
 For example, almost everyone hated finger waves.
 And to make matters worse, we had to do a hundred of them on the mannequin head to complete our goals.
 I could do finger waves in my sleep because of my sister.
 So I went to every student who needed my help and taught finger waves in a way they would never forget.
 I won’t go into details, but about 90 percent of my class graduated with finger wave skills.”

-"I’ve taken the skills and knowledge given to me by my instructors and doubled my clientele within a year.
-I'm also opening my first salon within two years and hopefully teaching by 2015," she said.
-"I had no idea when I opened my store that this industry would take me so far.
+“I’ve taken the skills and knowledge given to me by my instructors and doubled my clientele within a year.
+I’ve also opened my first salon within two years and hopefully will be teaching by 2015,” she said.
+“I had no idea when I opened my store that this industry would take me so far.

 2014 College of DuPage